PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 18:59:11
+Last updated: 2024-04-02 18:59:45
-Random Quote: Experience is not what happens to a man.
-It is what a man does with what happens to him. - Aldous Huxley
+Random Quote: It is only when the mind and character slumber that the dress can be seen. - Ralph Waldo Emerson